Using Data Sources in Packages

 There is no dependency between a data source and the connection managers that reference it.
 If a data source is no longer part of the project, the packages continue to be valid, because information about the data source, such as its connection type and connection string, is included in the package definition.

 You use a data source object in a package by adding a connection manager that references the data source object to the package.
 You can add it to the package before you build the package control flow and data flows, or as a step in constructing the control flow or data flow.
-For information about how to use a data source object in a package, see How to: Add a Data Source Reference to a Package.
+For information about how to use a data source object in a package, see How to: Use a Data Source in a Package.

 A data source object represents a simple connection to a data source and provides access to the objects in the data store that it references.
 For example, a data source object that connects to the SQL Server AdventureWorks sample database includes all 60 tables from the database.
 When you want to use only some of the tables, views, and data in a database, you should consider creating a data source view on the data source and then using the data source view instead of the data source.
 For more information, see Using Data Source Views in Packages.